irisnet/irishub/docs/software/How-to-install-Irishub.md

 #### Configure Your Server

-All the blockchains in IRISnet are based on Cosmos-SDK, which is a framework for building blockchain applications in Golang.
-It is being used to build [Cosmos Hub](https://cosmos.network/).
-It's recommended to run a validator node on Linux server.
+It's recommended that you run a validator node on Linux Server.

 **Recommended Configurations:**